Tutorial

 neonUtilities

-package. - Understand downloaded data sets and load them into R for analyses.
+package. - Understand how data sets are formatted and load them into R for analysis.

-- Separate data collected at different sensor locations using the HOR variable.
+- Separate data collected at different sensor locations using the horizontalPosition variable.

 Things You'll Need To Complete This Tutorial